Kayli/logspub/dev-security.md

     - incident response: containment, eradication & recovery

 - attack methods [^3]

-  - malware: malicious software has to be installed on a target device?
   - ransomware: victim’s system is held hostage until they agree to pay a ransom to the attacker
   - web attacks
     - dos and ddos